sohonetlabs/nameko-eventlog-dispatcher/README.rst

 - ``entrypoints_to_exclude`` can be used to provide a list of entrypoint method names to exclude when firing events automatically.

+``event_types`` attributes can be used to specify different values for the event types that are used by the dependency.

 Format of the event log data
 ----------------------------